Written By: Founder & CEO of Elizabeth Shutters

 - T-posts for wider spans

-- Double hung or split rail shutters ideal for first floor
+- Double hung, split rail, mid-rail, or split tilt bar shutters ideal for first floor

 - Color: White preferred